 Informative visual content can take many forms.
-You could, for example, shoot a quick screen recording in response to a question you saw posted on social media.
-If the video provides a satisfactory answer, you'll likely have the chance to engage with the poster in the future.
+You could, for example, use your screen recorder to give a quick reply in response to a question you saw posted on social media.
+If the video provides a satisfactory answer, you’ll likely have the chance to engage with the poster in the future.

 You could also send an infographic or annotated screenshot to an industry professional that you want to connect with and give them permission to use the content on social media, on their blog, or in their YouTube videos.
 Obviously, you’ll just want to make sure that the content you send them is both extremely relevant and of the highest quality.